 As Forbes points out, the marijuana industry’s growth is even larger and faster than the dot-com boom.
 Investors and corporations of all sizes are looking to secure their piece of the highly lucrative pie.
 As the marijuana industry continues to grow, it will be increasingly difficult for Republicans to take a stance against marijuana without losing the financial support of these donors.
-Other Republicans like congressman Gaetz are also likely realizing the potential for sourcing campaign dollars directly from the marijuana industry.
+Other Republicans like congressman Gaetz are sourcing campaign dollars directly from the marijuana industry.

 In terms of lobbying, the cannabis industry is relatively inactive compared to other sectors.
 But that’s likely to change.
 According to the Center for Responsive Politics, “The marijuana industry reported more than $450,000 in lobbying money for the first half of this year — its highest amount yet and double what it spent in the same time span for 2016.”